insure logo

 insurance

 If your neighbor’s tree falls on your home, garage, fence or other insured structure on your property, your policy might also pay to have the tree removed.
-However, if your insurer determines the tree was rotted or dead, you may not be covered.
-But, you may be able to file a liability claim on your neighbor’s insurance.
+However, if your insurer determines the tree was rotted or dead, you may not be covered, you may need to file a liability claim against your neighbor’s insurance.

 When does homeowners insurance not cover tree removal?